Spring 2024 courses are now in Canvas! Log into Canvas to find your SP24 courses on your Dashboard.

 Sakai Timeline: Spring 2024 is the last term Sakai will be available for teaching and other activities.
 Starting May 15, 2024, Sakai will be in a read-only state until May 15, 2026 when Sakai will be decommissioned.
-Watch our training videos to learn about Canvas.
+Watch our training videos and attend live training to learn about Canvas.

 Canvas is the University’s centrally-supported Learning Management System (LMS).
 The Sakai LMS will continue to be supported and available for teaching and other activities through the end of Spring 2024 (last semester instructors may teach in Sakai).
 Beginning May 15, 2024, Sakai will transition to restricted access until May 15, 2026, when Sakai will no longer be available.
 Please see below for information about the timeline, planned course migrations, and plans for Sakai Restricted Access.

 - Help menu within Canvas: 24/7 chat and phone support